This paper originally appeared in Sound & Vibration Magazine, August 2007, pp. 12-20.

 To test the dynamic range of a device it is necessary to use a carefully constructed signal which has a peak value just below the maximum level that the device can measure, and also has a small signal that is just above the noise floor.
 These two signal levels could be at the same frequency and applied sequentially, or else could be two simultaneous signals applied at different frequencies.
 The dynamic range measurement is the ratio between the largest signal that can be measured, and the smallest that can be measured.

 No single test can fully tax and capture all aspects of a controller’s dynamic range.
-However, the following group of tests collectively document a particular instrument’s capabilities.
+However, the following group of tests collectively documents a particular instrument’s capabilities.
 Each test has strengths and weaknesses which will be discussed.
 Some of these tests require external equipment; such tests must be approached with some trepidation.
-It is all too easy to lay-off a frailty of the inexperienced operator or an external instrument on the controller under examination.
-Digital storage oscilloscopes typically have 8-bit resolution, and functions generators rarely are harmonically pure to -100 dB.
-Modern vibration controllers are as accurate as most digital signal analyzers, and often will be the most accurate function generator and signal analyzer in your lab.
+It is all too easy to lay off the frailty of the inexperienced operator or an external instrument on the controller under examination.
+Digital storage oscilloscopes typically have an 8-bit resolution, and function generators rarely are harmonically pure to -100 dB.
+Modern vibration controllers are as accurate as most digital signal analyzers and often will be the most accurate function generator and signal analyzer in your lab.

 Two-Tone Input Test

 The two-tone dynamic range of a Control input channel is borrowed from the IEEE recommended practice for testing a time-compression or FFT spectrum analyzer.
 As shown in Figure 3, an analog signal with two sinewave components is applied.
 One component is adjusted to be a full-scale input.
 The second sine, at a different frequency, is attenuated until it is just ‘lost’ in the baseline of a spectrum computed from the sum.
 The ratio of these components is determined by the setting of a precision attenuator, and this setting is recorded as the dynamic range when the smaller signal is just indistinguishable from the spectral floor.